 A Few Zion Lodging and Dining Tips

 The town of Springdale Utah (pop 350) sits at Zion’s South entrance.
 Here you’ll find many lodging opportunities – but it’s still a small town, so plan well ahead with your reservations.
 While staying in Springdale is the most convenient, you can also find lodging west of the Park in Virgin (20 minutes), Hurricane (30 minutes), and St George (45 minutes).
 Orderville is located 20 minutes from Zion’s East entrance.
 Here are some lodging ideas:

 Also, keep in mind that Zion National Park Lodge is a great lodging option when visiting Zion.
 It’s located inside the Park, halfway along the Scenic Drive, directly across from the Emerald Pool Trail.
 I would have loved to stay here, but cell service and wifi is unreliable in this part of the Park and at the Lodge.
 Unfortunately, our jobs at home require us to stay connected when we travel.
 We ended up having lodging adventures in Springdale, unexpectedly staying in two different places.
 I won’t go into that 🙂

 My Utah National and State Park Reading List

 We loved Zion National Park and I can fully understand the crush of visitors that come to see its majesty.
 If you are looking for a quieter National Park experience in Utah, then check out my post on Capitol Reef National Park.

 Bryce Canyon is another must-see Utah National Park and is only 85 miles away from Springdale through the tunnel.
 You can check out my Bryce Canyon National Park post here.

-Plus, click here to read about some other great National Park Scenic Drives
+And finally, if you love learning about scenic drives, then click here to read about some other great National Park Scenic Drives in Utah and Arizona.